 What incidents are included?

-ncidents involving violence, intimidation or trespass carried out by or against Israeli settlers and other Israeli civilians in the West Bank.
+Incidents involving violence, intimidation or trespass carried out by Israeli settlers and other Israeli civilians in the West Bank.
 In some cases, the identification of an assailant or a victim as an Israeli settler is presumed based on the circumstances of the case, alongside information provided by witnesses and authorities, among other sources.
-The determination of whether an incident is against Palestinians or Israeli settlers is based on the identity of the initiator; for example, a stabbing attack by a Palestinian against a settler, which resulted in the injury/killing of the assailant, will be classified as an incident against Israeli settlers.

 Filtering by incidents’ results